How to Reduce Anxiety

 There has never been a better time for worry.
-We have problems everywhere: terrorist attacks, droughts, falling stock markets, fires, floods, wars and potential wars.
-Depending on which news shows you watch, things are getting worse.
+We have problems everywhere: shootings, terrorist attacks, droughts, an unpredictable economy, fires, floods, political battles, wars and nuclear threats.
+According to most of the news, things are getting worse.

 Symptoms of Anxiety

 * You worry about everything, big things, little things, imaginary things

 * You find it hard to make decisions

 * You feel dizzy or weak or tired

 * You imagine the worst

 * You sleep poorly